By Kevin Wilkerson, PubClub.com Nightlife Blogger

 6.)
 Most People Drink Beers in the Bars.
 It’s not that Swiss people don’t drink vodka or other drinks, it’s just that they drink beer when they are out in the bars.
 That’s because beers are much cheaper in bars – 7-10CHF as opposed to 12-15 for mixed drinks.
 This also means that in a crowded bar, getting a beer is pretty quick no matter how packed the place is because the bartenders are not taking up a lot of time mixing up several ingredients for a cocktail or fancy martini (American girls, take note).

 7.)
 There Are No American-Style Happy Hours in Switzerland.
 Americans looking to party in a new place instinctively head out looking for happening Happy Hour bars and restaurant/bars.
 They won’t find such a thing in Switzerland.
 Or in most European cities, for that matter.
 After-work Happy Hours are mainly an American thing.
 Instead, you’ll see people sitting out at cafes, carrying on casual conversations.
 Join them; it’s not whoop-it-up wild, but you can sometimes find fun in these quaint places.
+Just don’t expect any drink specials this time of the day/evening.
+Still, don’t hesitate to make this a time for your first drink of the night.

 8.)
 There Are Good Party Festivals in Switzerland.
 The biggest of them all is the Zurich Street Parade, a moving techno party with world-class DJs on floats going through Old Town.
 Hundreds of thousands of people attend this annual event, which in 2012 is Aug.
 11. But that’s not all, for just a 20-minute train ride from Zurich in Winterthur is Albanifest, a three-day music and food festival with bands on stages all over town that literally goes non-stop on Saturday and Sunday.
 It’s held the last weekend of June.
 And in July there’s the oddly-named Blue Balls Festival in Lucerne.
 It’s a music festival by the water; past performers have included Billy Idol.

 9.)
 Swiss Cities Rock The Hardest on Weekends.
 For the most part, the action in the cities happens on Friday and Saturday nights.
-It’s not that you can’t find lively bars on other nights, but there difference in the number of people out on even a Thursday to a Friday is remarkable.
+It’s not that you can’t find lively bars on other nights, but there are difference in the number of people out on even a Thursday to a Friday is remarkable.

 11.)
 Tip On Food, Not Drinks.
 Here’s a bonus tip and it’s about tipping.
-In Switzerland, you tip (15% is a good tip) for food, but not bartenders when they serve you a drink.
+In Switzerland.
+You tip for food (15% is a good tip) but not bartenders when they serve you a drink.